CPSECapstone/BiggestPig/README.md

 3. Basic validation on user fields ensuring correcty looking data entered
 4. Vender App Creation using Approved API
 5. Profile,Table and Forms all supported
-6. command line startup using Yarn to test vender apps
+6. command line startup using Yarn to manually test vender apps
 7. expectant form behavior for populated fields such as passwords being * out in webpage.